-- When shifting into PARK, press the lock button on the shift lever and push the lever all the way forward until it stops.
-When released, the lever will return to its home position. - With brake pedal released, look at the transmission gear position display and verify that it indicates the PARK position.
+- When shifting into PARK, firmly move the shift lever all the way forward and to the left until it stops and is fully seated. - With brake pedal released, verify that the shift lever will not move out of PARK.

 REVERSE (R)